 It should be remembered that because of Wideband antennas poor response at the bottom of the band nobody should ever fit a "high gain" wideband on any K group transmitter, e.g. Chesterfield, see Chesterfield's graph.
 If the site is in a poor spot a "high gain" K group aerial should be used.
 On the other hand if the signal is strong (or medium) then by definition it doesn’t need a "high gain" antenna anyway !
 Under these circumstances a Log Periodic should be fitted instead.

-For Chesterfield the DM log or Yagi 10K for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
+For Chesterfield the Yagi 10K for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
 The XB16K is for those with the most marginal signals.
 The dimensions and test performance of the aerials are on the relevant buy pages.

 Radiation pattern of Chesterfield (post DSO), graphic courtesy of Mike Dimmick